GiacomoFerro/discrete-log-calculator/README.md

-# discrete-log-calculator
+# fundamentals of cryptography

+In the src folder there are:

-A program in C that can calculate cyclic/non cyclic group ad its generator.
-So it calculates the exponent (a=g^i) starting from the seed of the group.
-After this step, it calculates legendre number of quadratic/non quadratic residue.
+1. discrete_log_problem folder: A program in C that can calculate cyclic/non cyclic group ad the cyclic generator.
+So it calculates the exponent i s.t a=g^i starting from the seed 'g' of the group.
+After this, it calculates legendre and jacobi symbols.

-In the src folder there is:

   -**mylib.h** = contains all the functions used.

   -**dlog.c** = it's the main module.

   -**dlog** = executable program.

   How to run the code:

   To shell: ./dlog

+2. coming soon...